domidodo/Steam-Game-Covers_BrowserExtension/PrivacyPolicy.md

 The extension requires the following permissions:

 - **Storage**: This permission is used to save the above-mentioned settings in your browser's local storage.
-- **WebRequest**: This permission allows the extension to monitor HTTP requests.
-This functionality is solely used to enhance the display of covers on the Steam page.

 #### 4. Use of Third-Party APIs
 The extension interacts with the following third-party APIs to provide its features: